cobilab/cryfa/README.md

 <img src="img/logo.png" alt="Cryfa" width="150" border="0" /></p>
 <br>

-Cryfa is a secure encryption tool for genomic data, and is also capable to compact FASTA/FASTQ sequences by a factor of 3.
+Cryfa is a secure encryption tool for genomic data, and is also able to compact FASTA/FASTQ sequences by a factor of 3.

 ## INSTALL